Robert Bateman Community Centre

 Not a question but a suggestion.
 Plant a fruit and vegetable garden in the “greenspace engagement”.
 We need food and not roses etc… Involve school children and teenagers in planting and selling the results of gardens for profit for feeding the homeless etc. HOPE SOMEONE WILL READ THIS.

-Denise Brink asked 7 months agoHi Denise,
+Denise Brink asked about 1 year agoHi Denise,

 Thank you for your suggestion.
 We currently have a survey out for the public to provide suggestions or feedback about the outdoor space that will be at the new Robert Bateman Community Centre.
 Please feel free to complete the survey and add your suggestions.
 We will also share your comments with our parks team.
 Here is the link to the survey or you can visit the project page and find the survey.